'Protected, Not Prosecuted': NY Bill Would Decriminalize Prostitution, Target Sex Traffickers

 - Prohibit the usage of condoms as evidence in criminal trials for prostitution

-"New York needs a nuanced and fact-based approach to ending the sex trade while uplifting and supporting survivors," said Paulin, one of dozens of supporters who rallied in support of the bill at the New York State Capitol in Albany on Tuesday, May 14.
+"New York needs a nuanced and fact-based approach to ending the sex trade while uplifting and supporting survivors," said bill co-sponsor, Assemblywoman Amy Paulin, one of dozens of supporters who rallied in support of the bill at the New York State Capitol in Albany on Tuesday, May 14.

 "The STSJEA does just that, providing for specialized services that will enable those that want to leave the sex trade instead of punishing them, and ensuring that buyers, pimps, and traffickers are held accountable with strict penalties.
 I am proud to sponsor this legislation and will continue to fight for its passage."

-Bill co-sponsor Sen. Liz Krueger echoed Paulin’s sentiment, saying New York has the opportunity to follow in the footsteps of Maine, which enacted similar legislation in June 2023.
+Sen. Liz Krueger, another co-sponsor of the legislation, echoed Paulin’s sentiment, saying New York has the opportunity to follow in the footsteps of Maine, which enacted similar legislation in June 2023.

 “People bought and sold in the sex trade should be protected, not prosecuted, while targeting the source of exploitation and holding perpetrators accountable for the harm they cause," she said.